 It's no secret that L.A. has world-class museums.
 Travel and Leisure, ranked Los Angeles 5th for their 20 most cultured cities feature.
 To experience part 2, venture south for the best museums in Orange County, CA. Although known for amazing sun and surf, the OC packs a punch.
 It's also home to some of the best theme parks if one needs to split up activities.

 With the vast open space, visiting is less congested and easier to explore.
 Many of these museums rent space to host weddings, corporate events, and fundraisers.
 There are many museums in Orange County with free days for families.
 Here's our compiled list.

-Many OC museums have free days.
-If you're planning a trip, use the map below.
+Many OC museums.
+If you're planning a trip, use the map below at the bottom.